Privacy

 • Provide advice on the Data Protection Impact Assessment process and monitor its performance.

-• Cooperate with the supervisory authorities and act as the contact point for them.
+• Cooperate with the supervisory authorities and act as a contact point for them.

-• Act as the contact point for data subjects on all matters relating to the processing of their personal data and the exercise of their rights under the GDPR.
+• Act as a contact point for data subjects on all matters relating to the processing of their personal data and the exercise of their rights under the GDPR.

-The DPO has direct reporting access to the CEO and a standing invitation to every Information Security Steering Committee.
-Doctena does not instruct the DPO on the performance of these tasks (Article 38(3) GDPR).
+The advisor has direct reporting access to executive management and a standing invitation to every Information Security Steering Committee.
+Doctena does not instruct the advisor on the substance of this advice, preserving the independence that an external model is designed to provide.

 • Multi-jurisdiction expertise across LU, BE, NL, DE, AT and CH from a single team.